• Skip to primary navigation

 9 Best Places to Visit in Pushkar

-The town is world renowned for the bustling Pushkar Camel Fair, which is held once a year.
-Hundreds of thousands of camel sellers and tourists alike visit Pushkar to see the incredible array of culture and animals at the fair.
+The town is world-renowned for the bustling Pushkar Camel Fair, which is held once a year.
+Hundreds of thousands of camel sellers and tourists alike visit Pushkar to see the incredible array of cultures and animals at the fair.

 Throughout the year though, Pushkar is equally popular with tourists and even more so with pilgrims, as the lake the town is built around is said to have been formed by the Lord Brahma himself when he dropped a lotus flower to the ground.